FAForever/Dostya/README.md

 Inside the `configuration/` folder you can find a `settings.json` that you can modify for additional functionnality.
 This file will be automatically created.

 ### Run the bot
-Fire `node init_bot.js` and you should be good to go.
+Fire `npm start` and you should be good to go.

 ### Setting up moderators for a specific guild
 - Add your Discord ID to the `devs` property inside the `configuration/` folder